The Mighty ToRR: A Benchmark for Table Reasoning and Robustness: Introduction

 \section{Introduction}

 Tabular data are ubiquitous across real-world use cases and tasks.
 Hence, the ability to understand and process tables is a crucial skill for Large Language Models (LLMs).
-Tabular processing capabilities can manifest in a wide range of NLP tasks, including table-to-text~\cite{moosavi2021scigen,suadaa-etal-2021-towards}, table question answering~\cite{pasupat-liang-2015-compositional,wu2024tablebenchcomprehensivecomplexbenchmark} and table fact verification \cite{chen2020tabfactlargescaledatasettablebased,gu2022pasta}.
-In order to solve such problems, LLMs must correctly parse tabular formats, but must also apply various levels of textual and numerical reasoning over the table contents.
-Thus, tabular data tasks are a challenging test of LLMs' capabilities and practical utility.
+Tabular processing capabilities can manifest in a wide range of NLP tasks, including table-to-text~\citep{moosavi2021scigen,suadaa-etal-2021-towards}, table question answering~\citep{pasupat-liang-2015-compositional,wu2024tablebenchcomprehensivecomplexbenchmark} and table fact verification \citep{chen2020tabfactlargescaledatasettablebased,gu2022pasta}.
+In order to solve such problems, LLMs must correctly parse tabular structures, but must also apply various levels of textual and numerical reasoning over the table contents.
+Thus, tabular tasks are a challenging test of LLMs' capabilities and practical utility.

-While prior work has explored LLM performance on tabular tasks~\citep{ruan2024language, fang2024large, lu2024large, chen2022large}, existing evaluations often fail to capture the complexities of real-world applications.
-Specifically, they do not cover the full breadth of tabular tasks and domains, and, crucially, do not systematically assess the \textit{robustness} of LLMs to variations in table formatting.
-Given that real-world tables appear in diverse, yet semantically equivalent, textual representations~\cite{singha2023tabular, sui2024table, zhao2023robut, bhandari2024robustness}, evaluating LLM capabilities across formats and examining their robustness becomes paramount.
+Although prior studies have investigated LLM performance on tabular tasks~\citep{ruan2024language, fang2024large, lu2024large, chen2022large}, their scope remains limited, typically constrained to specific tasks, narrow domains, or a small subset of models.
+Consequently, these evaluations fail to provide a comprehensive understanding of LLM capabilities in structured data reasoning.
+Furthermore, they fail to account for the complexities of real-world applications, as they do not encompass the full range of skills required for working with tables.
+Importantly, they do not systematically assess the \textit{robustness} of LLMs to variations in table formatting.

+Given that real-world tables frequently appear in diverse yet semantically equivalent textual formats~\citep{singha2023tabular, sui2024table, zhao2023robut, bhandari2024robustness}, it is crucial to assess LLM capabilities across formats.
+Such evaluation further provides insight into the models’ internal representations and their ability to generalize beyond specific formatting styles.

-In this work, we paint a comprehensive picture of the ability of state-of-the-art LLMs to handle downstream table understanding and table reasoning tasks.
+In this work, we paint a comprehensive picture of the ability of LLMs on downstream table understanding and table reasoning tasks.
 To this end, we design a pipeline for evaluating LLMs on tabular tasks, as illustrated in Figure~\ref{fig:schema}, and collect $10$ datasets belonging to $6$ diverse tabular tasks, from multiple domains.
-Those together amount to our benchmark, \benchmark{}, a broad coverage tabular benchmark, testing different levels of reasoning and table understanding skills.
-We evaluate the performance and robustness of $14$ leading LLMs on \benchmark{} , which highlights significant gaps in model capabilities, even for industry-leading LLMs.
+Those together amount to our benchmark, \benchmark{}, a broad coverage benchmark, testing different levels of table skills.